shaond/cplusplusbyexample/uniquepointers.md

 # Unique Pointers

-Smart pointers are a C++11 addition, which allow us to have pointers, which clean up after themselves.
+Smart pointers are a C++11 addition, which allow us to have pointers, that clean up after themselves.

-In order to use a unique pointer, use the `std::unique_ptr` class:
+In order to use a unique pointer, use the `std::unique_ptr` class (don’t forget to `#include <memory>`):

 ```
 #include <memory>